krishnanlab/PecanPy/README.md

 # Efficient node2vec
 A fast, parallelized, memory efficient, and cache optimized Python implementation of [node2vec](https://github.com/aditya-grover/node2vec).
-Implementation and optimization description, along with benchmarks, could be found in this application note: [link to manuscript]()
+The use of CSR representation of sparse graph is inspired by [this blog post](https://www.singlelunch.com/2019/08/01/700x-faster-node2vec-models-fastest-random-walks-on-a-graph/).
+Full implementation and optimization description, along with benchmarks, could be found in this application note: [link to manuscript]()

 ## Requirements